Our library is a vital resource for the community. The quality of the current service is excellent, however there are some problems with it:

 By focusing on community engagement at the library premises, we would be able to organise training sessions, drop-in visits from services such as the CAB, invite community groups to use the space and hold events such as regular story time sessions for children.
 The possibilities are endless!

 The proposal is for Volunteers Network CIC (already established) to run the community hub and library, alongside its existing hub in Eastbourne Town Centre.
 The two sites would each have their own identity based in their locality, but the overall governance would be managed by one organisation to save a duplication in work.
 Each site would have its own separate cost centre for accounting but being run by Volunteers Network CIC would mean that resources, volunteers and staff could be shared.
+Pevensey Community Hub & Library and Eastbourne Volunteers would each be managed by a locally based management committee.

-I would hope that the community service currently provided by the Pevensey Bay Information and Caring Centre move to the new hub at the library.
+We hope that the community service currently provided by the Pevensey Bay Information and Caring Centre move to the new hub at the library.
 This would bring their current volunteers into the new project too and we in turn could assist them as necessary.
 If the existing charity wish to retain the building on the beach they could use it for income generation through tourist services or possibly even a charity shop.

 If they no longer wanted the building it could be used for a more commercial purpose which could bring exciting possibilities to Pevensey Bay and provide further income generation for Wealden District Council.
 This decision would be up to the committee of the Pevensey Bay Information and Caring Centre but either way it could be beneficial to all parties.
 Whatever happens it is essential that the volunteer car service carry on locally as it provides a vital role in our community.